Information Disclosure Based on TCFD Recommendations (Response to Climate Change)

 Strategy

-We evaluate risks and opportunities due to climate change according to the two aspects of "degree of impact※6" and "probability※7" as a primary evaluation, and classify them into five "levels of importance" from "I" to "V", according to the combination of these two aspects (Figure 2).
+We evaluate risks and opportunities due to climate change according to the two aspects of "degree of impact*6" and "probability*7" as a primary evaluation, and classify them into five "levels of importance" from "I" to "V", according to the combination of these two aspects (Figure 2).
 In doing so, "degree of impact" is evaluated in consideration of the degree of progress on measures taken.
-For risks and opportunities that are ranked "III" or higher by the primary evaluation, we conduct a more detailed secondary evaluation using our scenarios for evaluation (2℃ and 4℃)※9, which are created with reference to 2℃ scenarios※8 and 4℃ scenarios※8, and for significant risks and opportunities identified by the secondary evaluation, we estimate the potential financial impact by making as many detailed assumptions as possible and promote countermeasures.
-We will update our scenarios for evaluation to 1.5℃ and 4℃ in fiscal 2023.
+For risks and opportunities that are ranked "III" or higher by the primary evaluation, we conduct a more detailed secondary evaluation using our scenarios for evaluation (1.5℃ and 4℃)*9, which are created with reference to 1.5℃ scenarios*8 and 4℃ scenarios*8, and for significant risks and opportunities identified by the secondary evaluation, we estimate the potential financial impact by making as many detailed assumptions as possible and promote countermeasures.

-• ※8AR6 (RCP2.6 and RCP8.5) issued by IPCC (Intergovernmental Panel on Climate Change), APS and STEPS issued by the IEA (International Energy Agency), and various predicted values and peripheral information from the Ministry of the Environment
+• *8AR6 (RCP1.9 and RCP8.5) issued by IPCC (Intergovernmental Panel on Climate Change), NZE and STEPS issued by the IEA (International Energy Agency) World Energy Outlook 2022, and various predicted values and peripheral information from the Ministry of the Environment

-• ※9"A world where sustainability is emphasized and progress is made in laws and regulations and technological development toward fossil fuel substitution," is assumed in the 2℃ scenario, while "a world where convenience and efficiency are emphasized and climate-related risks such as flooding have increased" is assumed in the 4℃ scenario.
+• *9"A world where sustainability is emphasized and progress is made in laws and regulations and technological development toward fossil fuel substitution," is assumed in the 1.5℃ scenario, while "a world where convenience and efficiency are emphasized and climate-related risks such as flooding have increased" is assumed in the 4℃ scenario.

 Risk map